 - a.
 Offers All Sports. - (1) You are not eligible if, before you enrolled at your institution, any staff member of your institution or any other representative of your institution's athletics interests provided or offered to you, your relatives or your friends any financial aid or other benefits not permitted under NCAA legislation.
+[Bylaw 13.2.1]

-[Bylaw 13.2.1] - (2) It was permissible for your institution to arrange educational loans, provided the loans were not made prior to the completion of your senior year in high school.
+- (2) It was permissible for your institution to arrange educational loans, provided the loans were not made prior to the completion of your senior year in high school.
 The loans must have been from a regular lending agency and based on a regular repayment schedule.
-[Bylaw 13.2.4] - (3) It was permissible for your institution to arrange summer employment or employ you provided the employment did not begin prior to the completion of your senior year in high school.
-[Bylaw 13.2.3.3] - b.
-Contacts All Sports. - (1) For purposes of this section, contact means "any face-to-face encounter" between a prospect or the prospect's parent or legal guardian and an institutional staff member or athletics representative during which any dialogue occurs in excess of an exchange of a greeting.
-Any such face-to-face encounter that is prearranged or that takes place on the grounds of the prospect's educational institution or at the site of organized competition or practice involving the prospect or the prospect's high school, preparatory school, two-year college or all-star team shall be considered a contact, regardless of the conversation that occurs.
-[Bylaw 13.02.4] - (2) Staff members at your institution should not have: - (a) Contacted you, your relatives or your legal guardians in person, off your institution's campus before July 1, July 7 (women's ice hockey) or July 15 (women's gymnastics) following completion of your junior year in high school; before the opening day of your junior year in high school (men's basketball); before September 1 at the beginning of your junior year in high school (women's basketball); or before June 15 at the completion of your sophomore year in high school (men's ice hockey).
-[Bylaw 13.1.1.1]
+[Bylaw 13.2.5] - (3) It was permissible for your institution to arrange summer employment or employ you provided the employment did not begin prior to the completion of your senior year in high school.
+[Bylaw 13.2.4.2]

+b.
+Contacts - All Sports.

+- (1) For purposes of this section, contact means "any face-to-face encounter" between a prospect or the prospect's family members and an institutional staff member or athletics representative during which any dialogue occurs in excess of an exchange of a greeting.
+Any such face-to-face encounter that is prearranged or that takes place on the grounds of the prospect's educational institution or at the site of organized competition or practice involving the prospect or the prospect's high school, preparatory school, two-year college or all-star team shall be considered a contact, regardless of whether conversation occurs.
+However, an institutional staff member or athletics representative who is approached by a prospective student-athlete or the prospective student-athlete's family members at any location shall not use a contact, provided the encounter was not prearranged and the staff member or athletics representative does not engage in any dialogue in excess of a greeting and takes appropriate steps to immediately terminate the encounter.
+[Bylaw 13.02.4] - (2) Staff members at your institution should not have: - (a) Contacted you or your family members in person, off your institution's campus before July 1 (baseball and football) following completion of your junior year in high school; before the opening day of your junior year in high school (men's basketball); before September 1 at the beginning of your junior year in high school (lacrosse and softball); before September 1 of her senior year in high school (women's basketball); or before August 1 of the start of your junior year in high school (all other sports).
+[Bylaw 13.1.1.1] - (b) Contacted you prior to any athletics competition in which you were participating during the day or days of competition.
+[Bylaw 13.1.6.2] - (c) Contacted you or your family members in person, on or off your institution's campus while you were enrolled in your first year of a two-year college if you were a nonqualifier.
+[Bylaw 13.1.1.2]

-- (b) Contacted you prior to any athletics competition in which you were participating during the day or days of competition.
-[Bylaw 13.1.6.2] - (3) Contacted you, your relatives or your legal guardians in person, on or off your institution's campus while you were enrolled in your first year of a two-year college if you were a nonqualifier.
-[Bylaw 13.1.1.2] - (4) Contacted you, your relatives or your legal guardians in person, on or off your institution's campus. unless they were authorized institutional staff members.
+(d) Contacted you or your family members in person, on or off your institution's campus. unless they were authorized institutional staff members.
 [Bylaw 13.1.2.1]